Miley Cyrus Opens Up to Hailey Bieber About Why She Left Her Church

 "I think there's a difference between being raised in church and being an adult and having your own relationship with God and Jesus and spirituality because what my relationship was with faith getting raised that way is completely different than me in my own journey as an adult," Hailey explained.
 "I found a church community that works for me, where I feel supported and loved and accepted."

-In response, Miley talked about her own relationship with religion, being raised "as a believer," but she also shared why "fell off that path" as an adult.
+In response, Miley talked about her own relationship with religion, being raised "as a believer," while also sharing why "fell off that path" as an adult.

-"I had a hard time finding a relationship with God that worked for me as an adult," Miley explained of being raised in church during a less accepting time.
+"I had a hard time finding a relationship with God that worked for me as an adult," Miley explained of being raised in church during a less accepting time in the '90s.
 "I think what I just took away from you is I'm allowed to decide what my relationship is with spirituality as an adult that doesn't have to be aligned with the way that it was when I was brought up."

 "I had some gay friends in school.
 That is the reason why I left my church is that they weren't being accepted," she added.
 "They were being sent to conversion therapies...I had a hard time with me finding my sexuality too."